 As with all things cannabis, there is more than one way to infuse something.

-Here you will find multiple different ways to infuse these cookies based on your personal preferences and what you have available already.
+Here, you will find multiple ways to infuse these cookies based on your personal preferences and what you have available already.

 To make these delicious butterscotch oatmeal cookies, you will need one of these staple cannabis recipescannabis-infused coconut oil or cannabutter

-Used interchangeably, using either infused coconut oil or infused butter will work in this recipe.
+Used interchangeably, using either will work in this recipe.

-Once you have your cannabis oil or butter ready, you can go ahead and use it in any other of our delicious cannabis-infused recipes like these classic cannabis brownies.
+Once you have your cannabis oil or butter ready, you can go ahead and use it in any other of our delicious infused recipes, like these classic brownies.

 Infuse with Cannabis Sugar